Skip to content

 Padlock on computer screen

 MacOS incorporates several built-in security features, including XProtect.
 Introduced in 2009 with macOS X 10.6 Snow Leopard, this antivirus technology uses a signature-based approach to defend against a malware attack.
-But is it enough?
+But is it enough to protect Mac users?

 Not quite.
-XProtect is one foundation towards securing your fleet, but you’ll also want additional security measures.
+XProtect is one foundation towards securing your fleet and detecting malicious behavior, but you’ll also want additional security measures.
 We’ll explain what you should know about XProtect and how to use it.

 How does XProtect work?